 Open Air Operetta In Mörbisch

 Mörbisch am See is a few kilometres south of Rust along Neusiedlersee.
-The lakeside resort has a large heated swimming pool.
-Apart from that Mörbisch is most popular for its world-largest operetta festival on an open air lake-side stage.
+Apart from a large heated public pool Mörbisch is most popular for its world-largest operetta festival on an open air lake-side stage.
 Many of the best operetta composers were of Hungarian origin and closely connected with Austria.
 Watching a funny operetta on a warm summer evening against the backdrop of Neusiedler See is quite spectacular.

 How To Get There From Vienna